Rivalz-ai/ADCS-docs/MultipleInputV4.md

 - Takes a coin symbol as input (like "BTC")
 - Uses provider P1 to fetch price data
 - Passes that price data to adapter A1
-- A1 uses GPT-3.5 to analyze the data and determine if it's a good time to buy
+- A1 uses AI to analyze the data and determine if it's a good time to buy
 - Outputs a boolean decision and reasoning
 Just two nodes connected in sequence for a basic price analysis workflow.